wacncontent/CustomizeTool/removeCommentOutput2/includes/notification-hubs-aspnet-backend-notifyusers.md

 2. On the left-hand side, click **Online**, and search for **Microsoft.Azure.NotificationHubs** in the **Search** box.

-3. In the results list, click **Windows Azure Notification Hubs**, and then click **Install**.
+3. In the results list, click **Microsoft Azure Notification Hubs**, and then click **Install**.
 Complete the installation, then close the NuGet package manager window.

 	This adds a reference to the Azure Notification Hubs SDK using the <a href="http://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/">Microsoft.Azure.Notification Hubs NuGet package</a>.